 It’s ridiculous to think now but back when Mohamed Salah joined Liverpool in the summer of 2017, the main talking point seemed to be whether he could cope there.

 After not being given a chance at Chelsea, the Egypt international went to Roma and showed enough to prove to Liverpool that he had what it takes to stand out in the Premier League and Champions League.

 This was one of four transfers made by Liverpool ahead of the 2017-18 campaign, all of which will have led to some sort of questioning from outside the club – while Virgil van Dijk was later signed from Southampton in January.

-So, with Salah tearing apart any defence that dares to face him at the moment, we decided to look at the three players who moved to Anfield alongside him and how they’ve fared since.
+So, with Salah proving himself one of the Reds’ all-time greatest signings, we decided to look at the three players who moved to Anfield alongside him and how they’ve fared since.

 Nine days after Salah arrived from Roma, Solanke joined the Reds following the culmination of his Chelsea contract, though Liverpool had to pay a reported £3million fee set by a tribunal.

 The excitement wasn’t eventually backed up in a Liverpool shirt, as his only goal came in a final day 4-0 win against Brighton & Hove Albion.

 Still, there won’t be too many complaints from Anfield, as Liverpool moved him on to Bournemouth for £19million plus add-ons in January 2019.

 After a couple of slow seasons, the 24-year-old scored 30 goals to fire the Cherries back to the Premier League last term and is now doing the business in the top flight.

 The Scotsman was next through the Anfield door, joining from Hull City in a deal reported to be worth £8m – a number that has proven an absolute bargain.